erosDiffusion/ComfyUI-enricos-nodes/README.md

 - anything in the dark gray area is rendered
 - anything within the red area can be manipulated
 - use up till 8 images
-- background will be at zero
+- background will be at first slot on top
 - if you loose the focus and something goes on top, just move it away group pick what's below and put it in front of the moved image, shift click, move all back into place (this is until we put some focus management in place...send to back send to front, make unselectable and so on)

 ### Advanced